splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

   logLevel: "WARNING"
 ```

-In the example above both trap and sender pods are autoscaled.
+In the previous example, both trap and sender pods are autoscaled.
 During an upgrade process, the number of pods is created through
 `minReplicas`, and then new ones are created only if the CPU threshold
 exceeds the `targetCPUUtilizationPercentage`, which by default is 80%.
 This solution helps you to keep
 resources usage adjusted to what you actually need.

-After helm upgrade process, you will see `horizontalpodautoscaler` in `microk8s kubectl get all -n sc4snmp`:
+After the helm upgrade process, you will see `horizontalpodautoscaler` in `microk8s kubectl get all -n sc4snmp`:

 ```yaml
 NAME                                                                             REFERENCE                                               TARGETS   MINPODS   MAXPODS   REPLICAS   AGE